zokrezyl/yetty/docs/plot-enhanced.md

-# Enhanced Plot Card: Expression-Based Plotting
+# Enhanced Plot Figure: Expression-Based Plotting

+> **Scope.** This is the design + syntax spec for expression-based plotting in
+> `yplot`.
+The expression engine it describes ships as two modules: **`yexpr`**
+> (parser) and **`yfsvm`** (a shader-expression VM that compiles to GPU bytecode
+> — see [yfsvm](yfsvm.md)).
+The C-pseudocode and "ShaderManager" snippets below
+> are illustrative; the real path is `yexpr → yfsvm → the resource-set binder`.
+> The OSC/syntax reference is current.

 ## Overview

-This document describes enhancements to the plot card to support mathematical expressions, animated plots with time-based uniforms, named buffer declarations, and external data streaming.
+This document describes expression-based plotting in the `yplot` figure: mathematical expressions, animated plots with time-based uniforms, named buffer declarations, and external data streaming.

 **Goals:**
 - Support mathematical expressions like `sin(x)`, `x^2 + 2*x - 1`